hyosung11/Launch-School/Courses/journal.md

 14:34 After JS109 Study Session with Juliette.
 I feel closer to being ready for the written assessment.

 15:21 I didn't get to the gym.
 Omi just got home.
 I'm ready to get ready to officiate.

+## 20211001 금요일

+05:30 Study session with Alex and Laurent.

+08:55 Ready to start another study session.
+My hands are cold.
+I will take the JS109 Written Assessment on Tuesday, 12 October 2021 at 9:00 AM.

+09:02 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Glossary Topics: Truthiness vs Boolean and Variables as Pointers
+   * [x] 2.
+JS109 Study Session with Juliette
+   * [ ] 3.
+Read *The Programmer's Brain* chapter 5: Reaching a deeper understanding of code

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex and Laurent
+   * [ ] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Glossary Topic: Variables as Pointers
+   * [ ] 3.
+JS101-109 & 210-211 Fundamentals of JavaScript for Programmers Study Group
+   * [ ] 4.
+Review Small Problems and take note of wording in the Discussion

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I need to put more emphasis on my job search sooner than later.